BuildWithMatija

 Lean product team building custom commerce: Medusa.
 The MIT license and modular design mean you can move fast without front-loading licensing decisions.
 The official starters accelerate early implementation.

 Agency working with mid-market or enterprise B2B clients: Depends on the pipeline.
 If projects consistently involve org hierarchies, approval chains, and procurement-heavy buying flows, Vendure's enterprise packaging is worth accepting the licensing trade-off.
 For most mid-market custom commerce work, Medusa still covers the ground without the overhead.
+If the real decision is managed SaaS versus owned commerce architecture, compare Medusa vs Shopify for B2B and headless commerce separately.

 Enterprise team with formal internal requirements: Vendure Platform.
 SSO, audit logging, and workflow automation are pre-packaged rather than custom-built.